 consult with relevant DSOs and take account of potential impacts on their system;

-take into consideration agreed European standards and technical specifications.
+take into consideration agreed European standards, technical specifications and implementation guidance documents developed by ENTSO-E in accordance with Article 59(15) of Regulation (EU) 2019/943 .

-The relevant system operator or TSO shall submit a proposal for requirements of general application, or the methodology used to calculate or establish them, for approval by the competent entity within two years of entry into force of this Regulation.
+The relevant system operator or TSO shall submit a proposal for requirements of general application, or the methodology used to calculate or establish them, for approval by the designated entity within two years of entry into force of this Regulation.
+The Member State may provide for a shorter time period for all or parts of the requirements or the methodologies.
+In this case, the Member State shall communicate the shorter time period to the European Union Agency for the Cooperation of Energy Regulators (ACER).

-Where this Regulation requires the relevant system operator, relevant TSO, HVDC system owner, DC-connected power park module owner and/or the distribution system operator to seek agreement, they shall endeavour to do so within six months after a first proposal has been submitted by one party to the other parties.
+Where this Regulation requires the relevant system operator, relevant TSO, HVDC system owner, asynchronously connected power park module owner, asynchronously connected demand facility owner, asynchronously connected power-to-gas demand unit owner, asynchronously connected electricity storage module owner and/or the distribution system operator to seek agreement, they shall endeavour to do so within six months after a first proposal has been submitted by one party to the other parties.
 If no agreement has been found within this timeframe, each party may request the relevant regulatory authority to issue a decision within six months.

 Competent entities shall take decisions on proposals for requirements or methodologies within six months following the receipt of such proposals.

-If the relevant system operator or TSO deems an amendment to requirements or methodologies as provided for and approved under paragraph 1 and 2 to be necessary, the requirements provided for in paragraphs 3 to 8 shall apply to the proposed amendment.
-System operators and TSOs proposing an amendment shall take into account the legitimate expectations, if any, of HVDC system owners, DC-connected power park module owners, equipment manufacturers and other stakeholders based on the initially specified or agreed requirements or methodologies.
+If the relevant system operator, TSO or relevant regulatory authority or designated entity deems an amendment to requirements or methodologies as provided for and approved under paragraph 1 and 2 to be necessary, the requirements provided for in paragraphs 3 to 8 shall apply to the proposed amendment.
+System operators, TSOs or relevant regulatory authority or designated entity proposing an amendment shall take into account the legitimate expectations, if any, of HVDC system owners, asynchronously connected power park module owners, asynchronously connected demand facility owners, asynchronously connected power-to-gas demand unit owners, asynchronously connected electricity storage module owner, equipment manufacturers and other stakeholders based on the initially specified or agreed requirements or methodologies.

 Any party having a complaint against a relevant system operator or TSO in relation to that relevant system operator's or TSO's obligations under this Regulation may refer the complaint to the regulatory authority which, acting as dispute settlement authority, shall issue a decision within two months after receipt of the complaint.
 That period may be extended by two months where additional information is sought by the regulatory authority.
 That extended period may be further extended with the agreement of the complainant.
 The regulatory authority's decision shall have binding effect unless and until overruled on appeal.